-This past August, a special operator’s life was saved with blood transfusions while in Afghanistan.
+In August 2020, a special operator’s life was saved with blood transfusions while in Afghanistan.
 This individual sustained critical wounds from an IED explosion.
 He was initially treated at the Craig Joint Theater Hospital in Bagram.
 Due to the severity of his injuries and the medical interventions required, a request was put out for more blood, resulting in 100 troops lining up to donate.
 The operator received 195 units of blood in Bagram.
 He was then medevaced to San Antonio, TX on a C-17, to receive further life-saving treatments.
 By the time the patient landed in Texas, he had received 24 gallons of blood.
 Blood transfusions saved his life.

 The capabilities of today’s special operations medics are quite impressive.
 As medical technologies and protocols improve, medics will continue to be able to save more lives.